 A student who has not attended classes in Part-Time Studies for two years or longer is considered an inactive student.
-To be readmitted, a PTS application form, from the PTS office in 107 Vasey Hall, must be completed.
+To be readmitted, an application form, from the Part-Time Studies office in 107 Vasey Hall, must be completed.
 When the form is received, the record will be reviewed, and a letter sent to the applicant indicating readmission status.